potassco/clingo/README.md

 Clingo combines both gringo and clasp into a monolithic system.
-This way it offers more control over the grounding and solving process than gringo and clasp can offer individually - e.g., incremental grounding and solving.
+This way it offers more control over the grounding and solving process than gringo and clasp can offer individually: multi-shot solving.

-The Python and Lua gringo modules offer the functionality of clingo in the respective scripting language.
+The Python and Lua clingo modules offer the functionality of clingo in the respective scripting language.

 Reify is a small utility that reifies logic programs given in smodels format.